danchoi/vmail/README.markdown

 saved in the file.
 In that case, you'll prompted for the password each time you start Vmail.

 You can also add an `always_cc:` key-value pair.
 This will pre-insert whatever email address you specify in the `cc:` line of any email you start composing in Vmail.

-The same applies to `always_bcc:`.
+You can also add an `always_bcc:` option that works in the same way.

+You can add a `vim_opts:` key-value pair to run arbitrary Vim commands when Vmail starts up.
+For example, to turn on the cursorline, add this to `.vmailrc`:

+    vim_opts: set cursorline

 If you want to configure Vmail with multiple Gmail accounts, [here's how][multiaccount].